richardanaya/lit-html-rs/README.md

 # Basics

-[`lit-html`](https://github.com/Polymer/lit-html) works by creating templates that effeciently render to the DOM.
-When you are building a `TemplateData` object your data is being moved from WebAssembly into an object in JavaScript that can be efficiently used by the `lit-html` template.
+[`lit-html`](https://github.com/Polymer/lit-html) works by creating templates that efficiently render to the DOM.
+When you are building a `TemplateData` object your data is being moved from WebAssembly into an object in JavaScript that can be used by the `lit-html` template.

 You can put the following data on TemplateData:
 * strings